Skip to content

 Routes and type checker

 If you're using a type checker, then you may notice it showing type errors when adding dependencies to aio handlers.
-This is because the signature as defined in aiohttp only allows for web.Request in the parameters.
-To make the type checker happy you can annotate them with wireup.integration.aiohttp.route.
+This is because the signature as defined in aiohttp only allows for web.Request in the signature.

 from wireup.integration.aiohttp import route